Pterabash/discord-ext/README.md

 ### `dscord`

-Provide minimal setup for Discord bot hosting. ~~(Every Discord.py wrapper claimed to be)~~ This section covers the functions that can be used to kickstart a Discord bot~~, information about the bot's OOTB commands will be covered in later section.
+Provide minimal setup for Discord bot hosting. ~~(but again, why you need a wrapper for wrapper)~~ This section covers the functions that can be used to kickstart a Discord bot~~, information about the bot's OOTB commands will be covered in later section.
 But since I am lazy, you would probably never see it~~.

 **Example:**